Kanye West deletes tweets on Trump, produces Trump dis track

 After meeting with the then president-elect at Trump Tower on Dec.
 13, West explained in a series of tweets that he discussed “multicultural issues” with Trump, including violence in West’s hometown of Chicago.
 Those tweets have been deleted.

-Also, rapper King Myers says West produced his anti-Trump track , “Propaganda.”
+Also, rapper King Myers says West produced his anti-Trump track, “Propaganda.”
 King Myers calls for Trump’s impeachment in the song.
 The rapper is signed to West’s G.O.O.D.
 Music label.

 Most Read Stories